Shubhamkumar90/SpamMailClassifier/README.md

 # SpamMailClassifier
-#### This is a spam mail classifier using Bayes Classifier all the files available in zip file
+#### This is a spam mail classifier using Bayes Classifier all the files available in zip file.
+#### 0 means not Spam and 1 means Spam